awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 + Enable or disable the option to take a final DB snapshot of the instance
 + Enable or disable the option to retain automated backups

-If the DB instance that you want to delete has a Read Replica, you should either promote the Read Replica or delete it\.
+If the DB instance that you want to delete has a read replica, you should either promote the read replica or delete it\.
 For more information, see [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 ## Deletion Protection<a name="USER_DeleteInstance.DeletionProtection"></a>